Elden Ring Confessor Build: Gear, Weapons, & Spells

 Radagon Icon

-So, to prevent situations where the long casting times of spells cause us to fumble, we have the Radagon Icon.
+So, to prevent situations where the long casting times of spells cause me to fumble, I have the Radagon Icon.
 This Talisman aims to greatly reduce the casting time of your Spells, allowing you never to be caught off guard.
 And in terms of Incantations like the Lightning Spear, imagine firing that out like a barrage of machinegun fire.

-This has been our Elden Ring Confessor Build guide.
+This has been my Elden Ring Confessor Build guide.
 While you’re here, why not also check out our Elden Ring Two-Hand Button Guide?

 Thanks!
 Do share your feedback with us. ⚡